1959 NCAA University Division basketball championship game: California Golden Bears

-West Virginia
+West Virginia Mountaineers

 Fred Schaus, the head coach of the Mountaineers, also was in his fifth season in 1958–59.
 His teams had reached the NCAA Tournament in each of the previous four years, but the program had never made it past the first round.
 The star player for the Mountaineers was Jerry West, an eventual Basketball Hall of Fame member who posted an average of 26.6 points per game in 1958–59.
 Bobby Smith, a guard like West, was the team's second-leading scorer, with 12.6 points per game, while guard Marvin Bucky Bolvard also averaged in double figures.
 Center Willie Akers had 7.2 rebounds per game—second on the team behind West's mark of 12.3—and scored an average of 7.4 points.
 Forward James Ritchie and center Robert Clousson each averaged about seven points per game as well.
 Other contributors on the West Virginia roster included guards Lee Patrone and Ronald Retton, and center Joe Posch.

 On December 1, West Virginia played its first game of the season, a 76–67 win over Furman in Southern Conference play.
 It was the start of a five-game winning streak, which was capped by a 38-point victory over Duke.
 Virginia ended the Mountaineers' run with a 3-point win in Charleston on December 13, which was followed by a West Virginia win over Richmond.
 The Mountaineers then played in the Kentucky Invitational, where they defeated Oklahoma State before losing to the host, Kentucky, who was ranked second in the country.
 In another game against ranked opposition, the Mountaineers took number 12 Northwestern to double overtime before losing 118–109.
 Afterwards, West Virginia defeated 11th-ranked Tennessee by four points.
 That contest started an 11-game win streak, during which West Virginia posted wins over Penn State and Pittsburgh, among others.
 After a loss to New York University in overtime, the Mountaineers won their last four games of the regular season and three more in the Southern Conference tournament, winning the title.
 Having started the year fourth in the AP Poll, the Mountaineers remained in the top 11 for the entire season, and entered the tournament as the 10th-ranked team in major college basketball, with a 25–4 record (11–0 in Southern Conference competition).

 The Mountaineers' first NCAA Tournament game was on March 10 against Dartmouth.
 Behind 25 points from West, they posted a 14-point win.
 In a closer regional semifinal matchup, West scored 36 points and had 15 rebounds to help West Virginia rally from a six-point halftime deficit against St. Joseph's and win 95–92.
 The regional final, against Boston University, was another tight contest.
 West again paced the Mountaineers with 33 points on 12-of-24 shooting, and West Virginia prevailed 86–82.
 In their Final Four game, the Mountaineers defeated Louisville, behind 38 points and 15 rebounds by West.